gasilva/dataAndModelsCovid19/README.md

 ![](https://latex.codecogs.com/png.latex?%5Cinline%20%5Cbg_white%20%5Cfrac%7Bds%7D%7Bdt%7D&plus;%5Cfrac%7Bde%7D%7Bdt%7D&plus;%5Cfrac%7Bda%7D%7Bdt%7D&plus;%5Cfrac%7Bdi%7D%7Bdt%7D&plus;%5Cfrac%7Bdr%7D%7Bdt%7D&plus;%5Cfrac%7Bdk%7D%7Bdt%7D%20%3D%200)

-The original β is divided in two factors β and β01 along time.
+The original β is divided in two factors β0 and β01 along time.
 They are linked by a sigmoid function to smooth the non-linearity.

 How the final β is calculated.
 It is a linear combination of two β values.
 There is a development of 4 days to change from one value to another.
 The optimization also finds the ```startT```date to make the jump in addtion to the two values of β.
 ```